lsst-sitcom/spot_motion_monitor/docs/configuration.rst

 maximumY
   A decimal parameter that controls the maximum value for the y axis.
 Only applies when ``autoscaleY`` is in ``OFF`` mode.

+pixelRangeAddition
+  An integer parameter to add to the quick average of the centroid values when using ``autoscaleY`` in ``PARTIAL`` mode.
+This sets the minimum and maximum value for the plot.

 yCentroid
 ^^^^^^^^^